MogomotsiFM/aws-3-tier-app-architecture/README.md

-# AWS 3-tier app architecture
+# AWS 3-Tier App Architecture
 The plan is to create all the resources required for a three-tier architecture using AWS CloudFormation.
 This includes a VPC, public and private subnets, an Internet Gateway, security groups, application load balancer, and routing tables.
 ## Plan